NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 7. Validate that the solution builds and runs.
 [Found an issue?](#found-an-issue-report-it)

-## Steps to rollback to packages.config
+## How to rollback to packages.config?

 The project file and the packages.config are backed up to `<solution_root>\MigrationBackup\<unique_guid>\<project_name>\`